zentol/incubator-flink/docs/monitoring/metrics.md

 Trigger Window name.
 Readable names can be provided by your application where needed, this compression strategy is more for dealing with long and complex default names.

-This reporter handles latency metrics, in addition to the usual types.

 Parameters:

 - `host` - the StatsD server host